stjohnd777/udp_client_server/Readme.md

 ### Why Boost.Asio?
-Writing networking code that is portable is easy to maintain has been an issue since long.
+Writing networking code that is portable is easy to maintain is hard.

-C++ took a step to resolve this issue by introducing boost.asio.
-It is a cross-platform C++ library for network and low-level I/O programming that provides developers with a consistent asynchronous model using a modern C++ approach.
+Using boost.asio as cross-platform C++ for network help.

 Here’s a list of what it offers:

-- Cross platform networking code (code would work on Windows, Linux, etc.)
+- Cross platform
 - IPv4 and IPv6 support
-- Asynchronous event support
+- Asynchronous support
 - Timer support
 - iostream compatibility
 - And much more.
 You can get the complete overview of the library here.